ruichenxu66/ruichenxu66.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at The Chinese University of Hong Kong.
-My research focuses on understanding the theoretical foundations of how LLMs and neural networks learn (reasoning, knowledge mechanisms, etc.).
+I am a PhD candidate at The Chinese University of Hong Kong.
+My recent research focuses on understanding the theoretical foundations of how LLMs and neural networks learn (reasoning, knowledge mechanisms, etc.).
 I'm also broadly interested in mechanistic interpretability, AI safety, and privacy.

 **I am currently seeking research positions.** If you are interested in collaboration or have an open position, please feel free to reach out!